 Optimize your Disk Drives

 Before you optimize this disk drive, click on Check.
 Your laptop will check for errors in the drive and repair them.
-It takes longer for laptops with HDDs than those with SSDs.
+It takes longer for laptops with HDDs than for those with SSDs.
 Then click on optimize and only select the ones labeled ‘Hard Disk Drive’ for those using laptops with SSDs.
 I am using a laptop with an HDD, so I do not have the SSD options.

 Optimization takes a lot of time, so make sure you do it when you don’t need to use your laptop urgently.